-The nun at the center of the story, Sister Cathy Cesnik, discovered the ring and vowed to expose it shortly before she disappeared.
+The nun at the center of the story, Sister Cathy Cesnik, was a beloved, young teacher at Archbishop Keough High School.
+Four girls reported to her that the priest had abused them.
+Cesnik transferred out of Keough, and disappeared one night in November.
 Her body was found a month and a half later.

 The central witness in the documentary is Jean Hargadon Wehner.
 In 1994, she, along with another trafficking victim, Theresa Lancaster, brought a civil suit against the Archdiocese of Baltimore as Jane Doe and Jane Roe respectively.
 In the mid-90’s however, the public was well on its way to fully accepting as conventional wisdom the concept of false memory.
 Maryland’s statute of limitations in cases of sexual assault is only 7 years, and the court, after hearing arguments from false memory proponents, refused to allow an exception for delayed recall.

 Despite this defeat, the women persevered and persisted, and twenty five years later, their voices, along with dozens of others, ring out through filmmaker Ryan White’s vehicle.
 Indeed, the courage of the women, the investigators Abby Schaub and Gemma Hoskins, and their advocates, is extraordinary, and lovingly on display throughout the series.
 Real change is brought about when ordinary people refuse to yield.